What Is A Domain Name Server And What Does It Do?

 Pingdom provides a DNS Check that will check your DNS health and help you find errors, and verify that you domain name has been set up correctly.
 The DNS check will automatically find out which DNS servers are used by your domain name, then perform a number of tests on them to make sure that the domain name is properly set up and that the DNS servers are working correctly.

 Congratulations!
-Now you know how to set up your domain nameserver settings.
+Now you know how to set up a DNS server for your domain name.

 Choose one of the options below to continue …